SinghTushar20/Learn-to-Code/CPP/17. Destructors and Virtual Destructors/README.md

 }
 ```

 - `~Test()` is the destructor.
-Destructor is called when object is destroyed.
+Destructor is called when object is destroyed automatically for object in stack and by the use of `delete` when object is in heap.
 Constructor is used for initialization purpose and is used to allocate resources.
 So, makes sense to come to conclusion that destructor is used **for deallocating resources**.
 External resources such as heap memory,file, network connection.
 Everything class acquires in constructor, class should release that in destructor.

 - **Some Rules:**
 - Can we overload a constructor ? **Yes**
 - Can we have multiple destructors? **No**
 - Can a constructor return anything ? **No**